Namoona/bioinformatics/README.md

 # Bioinformatics
-Coursera Bioinformatics VI UCSD

-Finding Mutations in DNA and Proteins
+Selected Coding Challenges from Coursera Bioinformatics VI by UCSD - Finding Mutations in DNA and Proteins

-Selected Coding Challenges